Sergey-Anfinogentov/gfft/README.md

 GFFT - Generalized Fast Fourier Transformations for Python
 ==========================================================

+This repository is a fork of GFFT package adapted to Python 3.

 GFFT is a package for performing Fast Fourier Transformations even in the case where the data is not defined on a regularly spaced grid.
 This is commonly the case in applications such as radio interferometry and medical imaging.

 Features include: